Scroll Top

 2 Focused Approaches from Yeti and McDonald’s (Plus 1 Random “Strategy”)

-• Random growth strategy 3: Develop specific product applications for customers in multiple markets to prove viability, learn fast and move on (aka, throw a bunch of stuff at the wall and see what sticks): Startup food innovation company
+3. Random growth strategy: Develop specific product applications for customers in multiple markets to prove viability, learn fast and move on (a.k.a., throw a bunch of stuff at the wall and see what sticks).
+The opportunistic approach can lead to significant growth, as Insight to Action is currently working with a $900 million startup food company that has followed a customer-driven model across multiple markets to grow.
+One note is that strong financial discipline is important to follow this strategy.

-Other leaders are occupied with working “in the business” to triage talent shortfalls, adapt to supply chain disruption, work effectively with a remote and/or hybrid team, navigate supplier cost volatility and/or manage their own price increases.
+Other leaders aren’t focused on growth.
+They are occupied with working “in the business” to triage talent shortfalls, adapt to supply chain disruption, work effectively with a remote and/or hybrid team, navigate supplier cost volatility and/or manage their own price increases.
 These individuals are not making the time to step back and work “on the business” to develop a forward-looking growth strategy framework.

 Starting Growth Strategy Framework Development: the Role of the Core Team